7- Easy introduction to row echelon form.

 For instance, if we have the following system of linear equations as x+y+z=6 & 2x-y+z=5 and 3x+y-2z=9.

-Another example for the REF.
+Another example of the Reduced Echelon form.

-We have the third row containing five zeros which we cannot accept and we will swap the third row to the fourth row to match the condition of the REF.
+We have the third row containing five zeros, which we cannot accept, and we will swap the third row to the fourth row to match the condition of the REF.
 The places of the leading items and the pivot columns are shown in the next slide image. the leading terms are 1&2&-5 which are a11 & a22 and a34.

 This is a link to the matrix calculator.